Wood Carving & Puppet Design

 We will take advantage of the collaborative nature of this workshop to share ideas, and create an environment which fosters colloquy, experimentation, and a supportive creative atmosphere.

 Formal instruction and demonstrations will begin each day at 9 am and run until dinner.
 The evenings will include open studio and specialized programming such as a show-and-tell and puppet-film night.
 Access to the studio space is 24 hours and we may wander the museum during regular museum hours.
-Field trips to the Clark Art Museum, Williams College Museum, hiking, and swimming holes will be organized once the group arrives.
+Field trips to the Clark Art Museum, Williams College Museum, hiking, and swimming holes will be organized once the group arrives, and as time allows.

 Residency — When we’re not engaged in studio time, we will have unlimited access to wonder the halls of MASS MoCA and find inspiration in the work of Sol LeWitt, Anselm Fiefer, Franz West, Laurie Anderson, Louise Bourgeois, Jenny Holzer, James Turrell and many other world class artists.